KrauseFx/krausefx.com/_posts/2025-02-22-how-we-used-llms-to-help-us-find-the-perfect-piece-of-land-for-our-future-home.md

 One of the main problems with the listings was the amount of irrelevant text, and being able to find the information you care about, like noise levels, building regulations, etc.

-Hence, we simply prepare a list of questions we'll ask AI to answer for us, based on the listing's description:
+Hence, we simply prepared a list of questions we'll ask AI to answer for us, based on the listing's description:

 ```ruby
 generic_context = "You are helping a customer search for a property.
 The customer has shown you a listing for a property they want to buy.
 You want to help them find the most important information about this property.
 For each bullet point, please use the specified JSON key.
 Please answer the following questions:"